akayyath/baa-rnd-pancreas-tumor-segmentation/README.md

   ```shell
    docker run --name {name of the container} --gpus all -it --privileged -v /Downloads:/home --ipc=host { name of the image ex- monai/nvidia/cuda:11.8.0-ubuntu20.04}
   ```

+  Replace <container_name> with a name for the container, <image_name> with the name of the Docker image (e.g., monai/nvidia/cuda), and /Downloads with the path to the local directory containing the code and data.

 4. Clone the repository:

   ```shell